Using this guide What's covered

-The most common causes of back pain are osteoarthritis, osteoporosis, muscle spasms, disc herniation, scoliosis, spinal stenosis and fractures.
+The most common causes of back pain are osteoarthritis, osteoporotic fractures, muscle spasms, disc herniation, scoliosis, spinal stenosis and traumatic fractures.
 Back pain can also be caused by trauma, fibromyalgia, instability, torticollis (wry neck), cervical dystonia and ligament injuries.
 Disorders in the sacroiliac joint in your pelvis is another common cause of back pain.
 Infections and tumours are less likely causes of back pain.

-Osteoporosis and osteoarthritis are associated with ageing.
-Both of these conditions can lead to vertebral compression fractures, which may cause pain and deformity resulting in rounding of your upper back.
-Osteoarthritis can also lead to degenerated discs that are prone to prolapse, tearing and rupture (slipped disc).
+Bone density loss whether severe (Osteoporosis) or mild (Osteopaenia) is often associated with ageing.
+Both conditions can lead to vertebral compression fractures.
+These fractures may cause pain and deformity and result in the rounding of your upper back.
 Osteoporosis can result in fragile bones and crush fractures of the spine.
 This weakness can also increase your risk of falls.
+Osteoarthritis can also lead to degenerated discs that are prone to prolapse, tearing and rupture (slipped disc).

 What helps with back pain?